xjw1001001/IGCrebuild/docs/yang2014_examples/section_4_2_4_mtmam/main.rst

-divided by the conditional expected exit rate from each state can be used to iteratively update the parameters corresponding to edge-specific rate scaling factors, reaching the -14,558.59 log likelihood after seven iterations.
+divided by the conditional expected exit rate from each state can be used to iteratively update the parameters corresponding to edge-specific rate scaling factors, reaching the -14,558.59 log likelihood after six iterations.
 This is an expectation maximization.

 .. literalinclude:: em.py